nicohlr/ipychart/docs/docs/user_guide/introduction.md

 # Introduction

 This package is a Python package made for data vizualisation.
 It allows to create dynamic, refined and customizable charts within the famous Jupyter Notebook environment.
-It is particularly suitable for Data Scientists who are looking for a smart way of displaying and presenting their data directly from the output cells of their notebooks.
+It is particularly suitable for Data Scientists who are looking for a smart way to display and present their data directly from the output cells of their notebooks.

-<p style="font-size:1.65rem;font-weight:600;line-height:1.25!important;margin-bottom:0;padding-top:4.6rem;padding-bottom:.3rem;margin-top:-3.1rem;border-bottom:1px solid #eaecef;">How It Works</p>
+<p style="font-size:1.65rem;font-weight:600;line-height:1.25!important;margin-bottom:0;padding-top:4.6rem;padding-bottom:.3rem;margin-top:-3.1rem;border-bottom:1px solid #eaecef;">How does it Works</p>

 Ipychart is an [ipywidget](https://ipywidgets.readthedocs.io/en/stable/).
 Ipywidgets are tools developed by the creators of Jupyter themselves.
-It allows to use pure Javascript code directly in the Jupyter environment, which is a Python environment.
-This bridge between Javascript and Python is made available in open source via the possibility for anyone to create a custom ipywidget.
-This package, which is therefore a custom ipywidget, takes advantage of the power of this bridge between Javascript and Python to make the [Chart.js](https://www.chartjs.org/) Javascript library available to all Jupyter Notebooks users.
+It allows using pure Javascript code directly in the Jupyter environment, which is a Python environment.
+This bridge between Javascript and Python is made available in open source with the possibility for anyone to create a custom ipywidget.
+This package, which is therefore a custom ipywidget, utilizes the power of this link between Javascript and Python to make the [Chart.js](https://www.chartjs.org/) Javascript library available to all Jupyter Notebooks users.

 The ipychart API is extremely similar - not to say identical - to the API of Chart.js.
 It is made to make all options and possibilities offered by Chart.js avaible in ipychart.
 As a lot of informations contained in the official Chart.js documentation can be transposed in ipychart, with an adaptation to the syntax of Python, do not hesitate to refer to the [official documentation of Chart.js](https://www.chartjs.org/docs/latest/) if you cannot find what you are looking for here.